Progesterone, Flushes and Your Heart

 “Many women are apprehensive about taking progesterone for hot flashes because of a belief that it carries the same – or even greater – risks than oestrogen.
 We have already shown that the benefits of progesterone alone have been overlooked.
 This study demonstrates that progesterone’s risks have been overblown.”

-Dr Prior has been prescribing progesterone since it became available in Canada in 1995, for postmenopausal women to treat flashes and night sweats, and for peri-menopausal women to alleviate hot flashes, heavy menstrual flow and sore breasts.
+Dr Prior has been prescribing progesterone since it became available in Canada in 1995, for postmenopausal women to treat flushes and night sweats, and for peri-menopausal women to alleviate hot flushes, heavy menstrual flow and sore breasts.

 Helpful information: